mvolkmann/blog/src/smalltalk.md

 | expression separator (period)                     | `'foo print'. 'bar' print`                                 |
 | reference to current object in a method           | `self`                                                     |

-The caret (^) in a return expression can be followed by a space, but a space is not typically included.
+The caret (^) in a return expression can be followed by a space.
+The pretty printer includes a space, but some developers prefer to omit it.

 In static arrays the elements are separated by spaces.